openkfw/TruBudget/docs/operation-administration/architecture.md

 # Architecture in TruBudget

 ## Core TruBudget
-A core TruBudget node consist of minimal components needed to function, namely a UI, an API and a Blockchain.
+A core TruBudget node consists of minimal components needed to function, namely a UI, an API and a Blockchain.
 However additional services are available to extend the capabilities of a core TruBudget node.
 These services are explained under [Additional Services](#additional-services).

 Following diagram shows the tech stack of the core TruBudget: